How is Bitcoin taxed?/ is bitcoin legal.

 The United States Tax Service Treats Bitcoin As A Property

-In many countries, the authorities are still struggling to understand Bitcoin, It seems only natural for governing authorities to be worried about a financial community that can’t be fully controlled.
+Many countries are still trying to understand Bitcoin, and it’s natural for governments to be worried about something new that they can’t fully control.

 Your opportunities depend on the role